JonahDW/Radio-cutouts/README.md

 ## visual_classification.py

-Script that can be ran after `catalog_cutouts.py` in order to visually inspect the cutouts and assign flags indicating the quality of the source and how well it is represented by the Gaussian catalog.
+Script that can be ran after `catalog_cutouts.py` in order to visually inspect the cutouts and assign flags indicating the quality of the sources.
 Input is simply the directory containing cutouts files as well as the `source_cutout_stats.csv` file which should have been created by `catalog_cutouts.py`.

 ```
 usage: visual_classification.py [-h] [--append_results [APPEND_RESULTS]]